Please email your comments & questions to geovisual at comcast.net. Thank you.

 1988 - Peace Monument, Bicentennial Park (north of the distinctive water feature), Sydney, New South Wales (Australia).
 Metal sculpture by artist Michael Kitching.
 Commissioned by the NSW government in 1986 to commemorate the UN International Year of Peace (qv).

 September 1990 - Good Defeats Evil, UN Gardens near 47th Street, United Nations, New York City, New York (USA).
-Forty-foot metal statue of St. George brandishing a crucifix as he slays a nuclear dragon.
+Forty-foot metal statue of St. George brandishing a crucifix as he slays a nuclear dragon (made from the rusting body of Soviet rocket).
 Gift of the Soviet Union.
 Sculpted by Zurab Tsereteli who also made the Tear Drop memorial for 9/11 in Bayonne, New Jersey in 2006 (qv).

 June 3-14, 1992 - Peace Monument, UN Conference on Environment & Development (Earth Summit), Brasilia (Brazil).
 Erected by the Bahá’í International Community and the Bahá’í Community of Brazil.
 Contains soil samples from nearly 150 countries, a symbolic representation of the oneness of humanity and the global cooperation needed to achieve lasting peace.
 On September 19, 2000, the final earth samples from 26 nations were deposited [as shown in right image].